v-hx/ScoreFence/README.md

 - **Score** — the number crossing the boundary between a search backend and any consumer;
 - **Fence** — a verifiable boundary that prevents components from silently agreeing on the wrong semantics.

 A targeted search in software and vector-search contexts did not show an obvious existing project with this name.
-GitHub, package registries, and trademark databases still need a separate review before public release.
+Code-hosting platforms, package registries, and trademark databases still need a separate review before public release.

 ## License

 No license was selected intentionally during the design stage.
-Before publication, determine IP ownership and approve an open-source license; Apache-2.0 and MIT are natural candidates for an independent project.
+Before publication, determine IP ownership and approve an appropriate open-source license.